Female lawmakers wear suffragette white to State of the Union in support of their ‘hard-earned rights’

 Last year, many congresswomen wore black outfits in support of the #MeToo movement.
 At the time USA Today reported that idea was born after actors did it for the Golden Globes.

-In 2017, many female lawmakers wore white to Trump’s first State of the Union address in 2017.
+In 2017, many female lawmakers wore white to Trump’s first State of the Union address.